ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 Those born in spring are generally of a
 more robust constitution than others.
-Births are more frequent by night
+Births are more frequent by night tha
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archivelab.org/iiif/sim_new-outlook_1889-01-17_39_3&#0036;30/pct:5.865779,9.197787,40.138320,82.676349/,600/0/default.jpg"/>
 </td>